 The High Court may quash the lame proceeding under section 482 of the code of criminal procedure in order to secure ends of justice.
 The High Court may quash the Fir when.

-- Informant wants to harass the accused therefore abused the process of law by filing false FIR.
+- Informant wants to harass the accused therefore abused the process of law by filing a false FIR.

-The police officer cannot initiate investigation unless the FIR discloses commission of cognizable offence.
+The police officer cannot initiate an investigation unless the FIR discloses commission of the cognizable offence.
 In case the FIR discloses commission of non-cognizable offence then police officer shall initiate investigation only after taking permission of the Magistrate under section 155 (2) CrPC.

 The supreme court has opined that the High Court should exercise its power under Section 482 CrPC very sparingly and cautiously so as to:

 - Prevent the abuse of process of the court.

 In your case, the allegation made in FIR is absurd and improbable because no prudent person can reach a conclusion that a person can commit offence only by standing near the bike.